BAMoL-ISEP/low-code-sple/readme.md

 The repository contains several Eclipse/Maven projects.
 Projects from 1 to 6 are Eclipse plugins.
 Together they provide the functionality that *transforms* Eclipse into an SPL IDE.

 Projects 1 to 6 can be build from a terminal or console using Maven.
-They also can be openned from Eclipse.
+They also can be opened from Eclipse.

 Project 7 is a testing and demonstration project that should be used with an Eclipse instance that has all the plugins from projects 1 to 6 loaded and activated.